Marker Logo

 this page online

 near 37° 5.649′ N, 77° 25.386′ W. Marker was near Petersburg, Virginia, in Dinwiddie County.
-Marker could be reached from the intersection of Reams Drive (County Route 606) and Halifax Road (County Route 604), on the right when traveling west.
+It could be reached from the intersection of Reams Drive (County Route 606) and Halifax Road (County Route 604), on the right when traveling west.
 Located in Civil War Preservation Trust's Reams Station Battlefield.
 Touch for map.
 Marker was in this post office area: Petersburg VA 23805, United States of America.

-We have been informed that this sign or monument is no longer there and will not be replaced.
+We have been informed that this marker is no longer there and will not be replaced.
 This page is an archival view of what was.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this location, measured as the crow flies.
-Second Battle Of Reams Station (a few steps from this marker); North Carolina (within shouting distance of this marker); Fighting At Reams Station (within shouting distance of this marker); a different marker also named Second Battle Of Reams Station (about 300 feet away, measured in a direct line); a different marker also named Second Battle Of Reams Station (about 700 feet away); Ream's Station (approx. 0.2 miles away); Second Battle of Reams Station (approx. 0.2 miles away); a different marker also named Reams Station (approx. 4.1 miles away).
+At least 8 other markers are within 5 miles of this location, measured as the crow flies: Second Battle Of Reams Station (a few steps from this marker); North Carolina (within shouting distance of this marker); Fighting At Reams Station (within shouting distance of this marker); a different marker also named Second Battle Of Reams Station (about 300 feet away, measured in a direct line); a different marker also named Second Battle Of Reams Station (about 700 feet away); Ream's Station (approx. 0.2 miles away); Second Battle of Reams Station (approx. 0.2 miles away); a different marker also named Reams Station (approx. 4.1 miles away).
 Touch for a list and map of all markers in Petersburg.

 Help Preserve Reams Station image.
 Click for more information.